GdGohan/Metal-Gear-Rising-Revengeance---Play-Nvidia-Shield-Version-Android-on-PC-and-windows-emulator/README.md

 Fixes:

-the pc executable works in this version, you would just have to move the movie folder from the pc version to the GameData folder as well (optional)
+the pc executable version works in this version, you would just have to move the movie folder from the pc version to the GameData folder as well (optional)

 https://www.pcgamingwiki.com/wiki/Metal_Gear_Rising:_Revengeance